Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 - How human do I want my AI to be and how much do I want to invest in its personality?

 The answers to these questions will give you a clearer idea about the scale of your project.
-If you want your AI personal assistant to be quite complex and have a strong personality, you’re going to need to invest quite a bit into data, developers, and other staff.
+If you want your AI technology and software to be quite complex and have a strong personality, you’re going to need to invest quite a bit into data, developers, and other staff.

 For example, many AI creators are hiring staff with varied backgrounds.
-A person with experience in theater or fiction writing can make your AI personal assistants seem more human.
+A person with experience in theater or fiction writing can make your AI software seem more human.

 So, you need to ask yourself if you have the resources to build such a dedicated, diverse team of people.
 And unless you’re delivering an AI-based product, the answer to the question above is probably no.